klebgenomics/Kleborate/docs/source/kosc_modules.rst

 Genomes identified as belonging to the *K. oxytoca* species complex are subjected to MLST using the 7-locus scheme described at the  *K. oxytoca* `\at PubMLST <https://pubmlst.org/organisms/klebsiella-oxytoca>`_.

-A copy of the MLST alleles and ST definitions is stored in the /data directory of this module.
+A copy of the MLST alleles and ST definitions is stored in the ``data/`` directory of this module.

-KoSC MLST parameters
+Parameters
 +++++++++++++++++++++++

 ``--klebsiella_oxytoca_complex__mlst_min_identity``